Msheireb Downtown Doha

-Msheireb Downtown Doha is a planned settlement in Doha, Qatar constructed in place of the current district of Mushayrib.
+Msheireb Downtown Doha is a planned city in Doha, Qatar constructed as a regeneration of the historical district of Mushayrib.
 It is promoted as being the world's first sustainable downtown regeneration project and one of the smartest cities on earth, strategically located in the heart of Doha.
 Initial construction began in January 2010.
 Located in the downtown area of Qatar's capital city, it is set to occupy 310,000 sq m with the total cost of construction amounting to approximately $5.5 billion.
 It was launched in six phases by Msheireb Properties, a subsidiary of Qatar Foundation.

 The project is a flagship project for Msheireb Properties, and aims to preserve the historical downtown area of Doha.
 Orange Business helped transform the flagship project and it also been awarded in Smart City world congress in Barcelona.
 This prize recognizes the most innovative and successful smart city project being implemented and developed in the fields of governance and finance.